benradford/estimating-conflict-losses/README.md

 **Q: How long will it take to run the models?**

-A: We ran our models on a SLURM cluster with 6 cores per model (corresponding to 6 MCMC chains)
+A: We ran our models on a SLURM cluster with 6 cores per model (corresponding to 6 MCMC chains) and 96Gb of RAM per model.
+These models took several hours to fit, but typically less than a full day.

+**Q: My numbers or figures don't match yours precisely.
+Why not?**

+A: We cleaned up our code substantially between producing the models presented in the paper and publishing our replication archive.
+We did this for clarity and also to remove directories and information that are specific to the researchers' computing environments (e.g., absolute paths).
+It is possible, though unlikely, that this results in slight differences to, for example, the random subsets that are selected in the cross validation robustness tests.
+More likely, differences in computing hardware and software versions are to blame.
+If your results differ substantially from those reported in the paper or in the robustness tests, please contact us.

 # Cite this Paper